fedpre/android-kotlin-trading-app/README.md

 * [How to Save Key-Value pair](https://developer.android.com/training/data-storage/shared-preferences#kotlin)

 # Future Work

-{Make a list of things that you need to fix, improve, and add in the future.}
+* Connect to a cloud database: Firebase by Amazon
-* Item 1
+* Allow for the creation of multiple users
-* Item 2
+* Store transactions and show them to the user
-* Item 3
+* Allow the user to make payments throu PayPal or Stripe API